Media and gender: Music

 In the documentary film Gaga: Five Foot Two, American singer Lady Gaga states that industry creates expectations for female artists to illustrate to the world.
 As she explains, "the methodology that I used to get out of that category was when they wanted me to be sexy or they wanted me to be pop; I always put some absurd spin on it that made me feel like I was still in control."
 Taylor Swift has shared similar comments in her documentary Miss Americana, in which many women musicians in this industry battle with the media scrutiny and toxic media culture in their daily lives, as they must be perceived as perfect and beautiful at all times.

 Video games

-Female characters are frequently portrayed as a damsel in distress, which objectifies them and relegates the narrative role to a male protagonist.
+Female characters in video games are frequently portrayed as damsels in distress, which objectifies them and relegates the narrative role to a male protagonist.
 For example, Princess Peach appears in fourteen of the main Super Mario series and is captured in all but one of them, to be rescued by Mario, though she plays a more central role in spinoff media.
 Where female characters have a major role in the narrative, they tend to be highly sexualized.